r-jasinski/frontend-tdd-test/README.md

 ## Goals

-During your interview, demonstrate your skills of TDD (Test Driven Development) and refactoring the by completing the following items in what you feel is the _most_ important order:
+During your interview, demonstrate your skills of TDD (Test Driven Development) and refactoring by completing the following items in what you feel is the _most_ important order:

 - Spot any code smells and find ways to refactor
 - Based off the requirements, get method `getUserRating` under test coverage